 The existing combined sewers in the project area were converted to sanitary sewers to convey the sanitary flows to the downstream conveyance system.
 This project removed stormwater flows from the Saddle Creek combined sewers system and the Saddle Creek Retention Treatment Basin (RTB) facilities.

 The project followed the Omaha Parks and Recreation Department's tree mitigation standards, planting at least three times as many trees as were removed in the area.
-Fifty (50) native trees were added to Elmwood Park including Northern Catalpa, Swamp White Oak, Hackberry and Kentucky Coffeetree.
+Fifty native trees, well-adapted to the area, were added to the Park including Northern Catalpa, Swamp White Oak, Hackberry and Kentucky Coffeetree.
 Low maintenance, native grasses including Blue Grama, Sideoats Grama, Little Bluestem and Buffalo Grass were planted in the bioretention gardens.
 Once established, these will require very little maintenance as they will naturally thrive.

 The Elmwood Park Diversion Project utilizes natural ways of water flow while controlling stormwater.
 The weirs help to manage the water while the gardens retain moisture.
 This green infrastructure project reduced the overall cost of the CSO Program, saving an estimated $550,000 overall.